kubeedge/kubeedge/docs/proposals/cloudcore-ha-design.md

   - "@kadisi"

 creation-date: 2020-03-28
-last-updated: 2020-03-28
+last-updated: 2020-05-09
 status: alpha

 ---
 # CloudCore High Availability Design
 ## Motivation
-Kubeedge is design to serve hundreds of edgenodes,and it is obviously single CC could hardly run well all the time, ideally it should be HA.
+Kubeedge is designed to serve hundreds of edgenodes, and ideally it should be high availability.
 #### Goal
 - Alpha